DOD-STD-2167A: Criticism

 One criticism of the standard was that it was biased toward the Waterfall Model.
 Although the document states "the contractor is responsible for selecting software development methods (for example, rapid prototyping)", it also required "formal reviews and audits" that seemed to lock the vendor into designing and documenting the system before any implementation began.

 Another criticism was the focus on design documents, to the exclusion of Computer-Aided Software Engineering (CASE) tools being used in the industry.
 Vendors would often use the CASE tools to design the software, then write several standards-required documents to describe the CASE-formatted data.
 This created problems matching design documents to the actual product.

+Predecessors

+DOD-STD-2167 and DOD-STD-2168 (often mistakenly referred to as "MIL-STD-2167" and "MIL-STD-2168" respectively) are the official specification numbers for superseded U.S. DoD military standards describing documents and procedures required for developing military computer systems.
+Specifically: